Sandyna/Project-GUI/README.md

 # Project-GUI

 Project for my Java course
-GUI for working with a polygon.
+Graphic User Interface for working with a polygon.